-- The Decree Law of 16 March seeks to encourage staff volume management by way of flexible ERTEs (temporary employment regulation plans - the equivalent of partial unemployment).
+- The Decree Law of 16 March seeks to encourage staff volume management by way of flexible ERTEs (temporary employment regulation plans the equivalent of partial unemployment).
 It simplifies the implementation procedure and shortens the consultation time from 15 to 7 days thus enabling faster staffing adjustment to falling business activity whilst avoiding employment termination.
-When the ERTE system is used, the employer will be exempt from social security contributions. - Following the same Royal Decree Law of 16 March, for companies that apply the partial unemployment procedures (ERTE) and commit not to terminate employment contracts, public schemes will fully (100%) cover social contributions for small businesses (independent workers with a small number of employees) and SMEs (<50 employees), and they will cover 75% of the contributions for companies with 50 or more staff.
+When the ERTE system is used, the employer will be exempt from social security contributions. - Following the same Royal Decree Law of 16 March, for companies that apply the partial unemployment procedures (ERTE) and commit not to terminate employment contracts, public schemes will fully (100%) cover social contributions for small businesses (independent workers with a small number of employees) and SMEs (<50 employees), and they will cover 75% of the contributions for companies with 50 or more staff. - Under a Decree, published on 28 March, dismissals for force majeure or objective reasons of an economic, technical, organisational or production-related nature, resulting from the impact of the coronavirus, will not be deemed justified as long as the health crisis lasts.